AI Image Gives Extra Fingers / Bad Hands

 • For hero images, generate at the largest aspect ratio you can afford and crop down.

-• Always run a hand-specific inpaint pass on portraits with visible hands; build it into your workflow, do not treat it as a fix.
+• Always run a hand-specific inpaint pass on portraits with visible hands — build it into your workflow, do not treat it as an exception.

 • Maintain a personal blacklist of pose words that historically break hands in your favorite model, and use safer substitutes.